GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 layout: "layouts/doc-post.njk"
 title: "Architecture overview"
 date: 2012-09-18
-updated: 2022-03-25
+updated: 2022-04-01
 description: A high-level explanation of the software architecture of Chrome Extensions.
-subhead: Overview of Chrome extensions components and capabilities.
+subhead: A high-level explanation of the components and structure of a Chrome Extension.
 ---

 Extensions are zipped bundles of HTML, CSS, JavaScript, images, and other files used in the web platform.
 Extensions can modify web content that users see and interact with.
 They can also extend and change the behavior of the browser itself.

-This page briefly describes the files that could form part of an extension, how to access these files, how to use the Chrome APIs, how these pages communicate with each other and how to store data.
+This page briefly describes the files that could form part of an extension, how to access these files, how to use Chrome APIs, how extension files communicate and how to store data.

-## Extension files {: #files }
+## Architecture {: #arch }

-Extensions may contain many files or directories, but they are all required to have a [manifest][docs-manifest].
+An extension's architecture will depend on its functionality, but they are all required to have a [manifest][section-manifest].
+The following are other components an extension can include:

+- [Background Script][section-bg]
+- [Toolbar icon][section-icons]
+- [UI Elements][section-ui]
+- [Content Script][section-cs]
+- [Options Page][section-options]

 ### The manifest {: #manifest }